devops-myway/certified-kubernetes-administrator-Practice/Domain 8- Linux-shell-collectors/USERS & GROUP Mgt.md

 ##### How to Create a User Group
 - you can use the -g <GID> flag with the groupadd command
 - Options to provide GID or UID for different users:
-- 0 is reserved for root and assigned automatically.
+- 0 is reserved for root and assigned automatically. /root user home directory
-- 1-999 is for system or service accounts and services.
+- 1-999 is for system or service accounts and services. for applications e.g jenkins users, ubuntu etc
-- 1000 and above are for regular users.
+- 1000 and above are for regular users. e.g sam2major etc.
 - When creating a new group, you can assign a unique group ID (GID) to distinguish it from other groups
 - If you’re creating a system group reserved for system accounts and services, you need to assign it a GID of less than 1000
 - For this, you can use the -r flag with the groupadd command: